karanveersp/job-runner/design.md

   Job->>Cmd: Start() to begin executing job without blocking
 ```

 Access to `bytes.Buffer` for reading/writing, and to the `[]Listener` collection to add/remove a listener will require mutexes since they're updated from separate goroutines.

-In order to remove a listener when the client disconnects with ctrl+c, the GRPC server can use the request's `ctx.Done()` signal and call the `RemoveListener` method.
-This will also close the listener's channel.

 ### Stopping a Running Job